TREASURIES-Europe woes push Treasury 10-yr yield to 60-yr low

 "The politics in Greece is combustible but the systemic importance of Spain is far greater," said Stephen Wood, chief market strategist with Russell Investments in New York, which oversees $141 billion.
 "This is an ongoing drama that will not go away any time soon."

-The latest investor push into longer-dated Treasuries sent 10-year yields down as low as 1.619 percent, which is at least a 60-year low based on monthly figures gathered by Reuters.
+The latest investor push into longer-dated Treasuries sent 10-year yields down to 1.627 percent, which is at least a 60-year low based on monthly figures gathered by Reuters.

-Even though the housing market is still struggling, the one silver lining from the drop in Treasury yields is even lower interest rates on mortgages.
+Even though the housing market is still struggling, the one silver lining from this drop in Treasury yields is even lower interest rates on mortgages.

 Lower mortgage rates could spur home sales which would boost a still fragile real estate market and refinancing would put more cash into homeowners' pockets.